Integrable Sigma Models and Universal Root $T\bar{T}$ Deformation via Courant-Hilbert Approach: Unique representation of root operator in and

-Building upon our established framework, this section systematically examines the Born-Infeld theory, a paradigmatic example of integrable systems previously derived in Section~\ref{30} through the CH approach.
-Following our development of a general flow equation for two-dimensional integrable theories in Section ~\eqref{221}, we now present a detailed derivation of the general Born-Infeld flow equations as a concrete validation of our methodology.
-This specific case study serves to rigorously verify the consistency of our comprehensive root flow equation framework, introduced in Eq.~\eqref{lM28dij}, while simultaneously demonstrating its applicability to fundamental integrable models.
+Building upon our established framework, this section systematically examines the Born-Infeld{-like} theory, a paradigmatic example of integrable systems previously derived in Section~\ref{30} through the CH approach.
+Following our development of a general flow equation for two-dimensional integrable theories in Section ~\eqref{221}, we now present a detailed derivation of the general Born-Infeld-like flow equations as a concrete validation of our methodology.
+This case study rigorously verifies the consistency of our comprehensive root-flow equation framework, introduced in Eq.~\eqref{lM28dij}, while also demonstrating its applicability to fundamental integrable models.
 Through this demonstration, we establish both the robustness of our general formulation and its precise correspondence with known integrable structures.
-By substituting the CH-function from ~\eqref{lBI} into the general energy-momentum tensor framework ~\eqref{Tmunu}, we derive the energy-momentum tensor for general Born-Infeld theory as follows\footnote{Please note that the energy-momentum tensor ~\eqref{TBIN} can be derived directly from the general Born-Infeld Lagrangian ~\eqref{GMSP} using the $T_{\mu \nu}=\frac{-2}{ \sqrt{-g}}\frac{\partial\, \sqrt{-g} \mathcal{L}_{GBI}(P_1 , P_2) }{ \partial g^{\mu \nu}}$ definition.}:
+By substituting the CH-function from ~\eqref{lBI} into the general energy-momentum tensor framework ~\eqref{Tmunu}, we derive the energy-momentum tensor for general Born-Infeld{-like} theory as follows\footnote{Please note that the energy-momentum tensor ~\eqref{TBIN} can be derived directly from the general Born-Infeld{-like} Lagrangian ~\eqref{GMSP} using the $T_{\mu \nu}=\frac{-2}{ \sqrt{-g}}\frac{\partial\, \sqrt{-g} \mathcal{L}_{GBI}(P_1 , P_2) }{ \partial g^{\mu \nu}}$ definition.}:

-We can explicitly calculate the structure $T_{\mu\nu}T^{\mu\nu}$ from the energy-momentum tensor of the general Born-Infeld theory in ~\eqref{TBIN}.
+We can explicitly calculate the structure $T_{\mu\nu}T^{\mu\nu}$ from the energy-momentum tensor of the general Born-Infeld-like theory in ~\eqref{TBIN}.
 Using ~\eqref{TBIN} and ~\eqref{TTTr}, we find for this structure:

 We can verify that by substituting the CH-function ~\eqref{lBI} into the general equation we derived for the $T_{\mu\nu}T^{\mu\nu}$ structure in the first equation of ~\eqref{Tnunu1}, we precisely obtain Eq. ~\eqref{TTBIT}.
-We can also derive the following double-trace structure from the energy-momentum tensor of the general Born-Infeld theory in ~\eqref{TBIN} as follows:
+We can also derive the following double-trace structure from the energy-momentum tensor of the general Born-Infeld-like theory in ~\eqref{TBIN} as follows:

-To explicitly verify the root flow equation for Born-Infeld theory, we must derive the left-hand side of Equation ~\eqref{lM28dij} from Lagrangian ~\eqref{GMSP}, which yields:
+To explicitly verify the root flow equation for Born-Infeld{-like} theory, we must derive the left-hand side of Equation ~\eqref{lM28dij} from Lagrangian ~\eqref{GMSP}, which yields:

 It can be readily demonstrated that the aforementioned flow equation is satisfied by equality $\frac{\partial \mathcal{L}_{GBI}}{\partial \gamma}=\tau \dot \ell\,$.
 Alternatively, we can derive the right-hand side of Equation ~\eqref{lM28dij} using structures ~\eqref{TTBIT} and ~\eqref{TRBIT}, yielding the following expression: